A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\subsection{Ensemble Learning}
+\subsubsection{Ensemble Learning}

-\cite{guo2018trivial} pointed out that for the current deep supervised hashing model, simply increasing the length of the hash code cannot significantly improve the performance.
-Since the loss function adopted by existing methods are prone to produce highly correlated and redundant hash codes.
+Guo et al.~\cite{guo2018trivial} point out that for the current deep supervised hashing model, simply increasing the length of the hash code with a single hashing model cannot significantly enhance the performance.
+The potential cause is that the loss functions adopted by existing methods are prone to produce highly correlated and redundant hash codes.
+Inspired by this, several methods attempt to leverage ensemble learning to increase the retrieval performance with more hash bits.

-\emph{Ensemble-based Deep Supervised Hashing\cite{guo2018trivial}} proposed to use an ensemble learning strategy to solve this problem.
-Specifically, it trains a lot of deep hashing models with different training datasets, training data, initialization and networks, then concatenates them into the final hash codes.
+\emph{Ensemble-based Deep Supervised Hashing} (EbDSH)~\cite{guo2018trivial}. {EbDSH leverages an ensemble learning strategy for better retrieval performance.} Specifically, it trains a number of deep hashing models with different training datasets, training data, initialization and networks, then concatenates them into the final hash codes.
 It is noticed that the ensemble strategy is suitable for parallelization and incremental learning.

-\emph{Weighted Multi-deep Ranking Supervised hashing\cite{li2019weighted}} tries to construct a more robust and discriminative learner with a set of deep hash tables.
-To be specific, WMRSH adds bit-wise weights and table-wise weights for each bit in each table(model).
+\emph{Weighted Multi-deep Ranking Supervised hashing} (WMRSH) \cite{li2019weighted}. {WMRSH attempts to generate a high-quality hash function using multiple hash tables derived from the hashing networks.} To be specific, WMRSH adds bit-wise weights and table-wise weights for each bit in each hash table.
 For each bit in a table, the similarity preservation is measured by product loss.
-Afterward, the bit diversity is measured by the correlation between two hash bits.
-Finally, the Mean average precision (MAP) score for each hash table is viewed as the table-wise weight.
+Afterward, the bit independence is measured by the correlation between two bits.
+Finally, the table-wise weight can be derived from the mean average precision for every hash table.
 The final weight is the product of the three above terms for the final hash codes (i.e., the concatenation of the hash tables with weights).
-A similar strategy called Hash Boosting has been introduced before\cite{liu2019mutual}.
+A similar strategy called Hash Boosting has been introduced in \cite{liu2019mutual}.

-\subsection{Training strategy for deep hashing}
+Apart from these methods, NMLayer~\cite{fu2019neurons} balances the importance of each bit and merges the redundant bits together to learn more compact hash codes.

+\subsubsection{Training Strategy for Deep Hashing}

-In this subsection, we will introduce two methods that adopted different training strategies from most other methods.
+In this subsection, we will introduce two methods that adopt different training strategies from most other methods.